 We are extremely customer focused by nature, so if we were going to do it, we were going to do it right, not just slap something together.
 So a couple of years ago we started thinking more seriously about making our referee scouting reports available to individuals through a subscription service, and started building the platform that could support that kind of service.

-So if you decide to become a paid subscriber, we sincerely thank you for your support.
+So if you decided to become a subscriber (before we suspended the service shortly after our launch in favor of a more promising business model), we sincerely thank you for your support.
 If you have any questions or issues, please send us a note through the “Contact” link at the top of the page, and we’ll get back to you as quickly as possible.
 Over time we plan to proactively reach out to our subscribers to get their feedback as we continue to augment our service to make it even better.

 The RefAnalytics Team (follow us on Twitter at @RefAnalytics)